KoolChain/tradebot/README.md

 * `initial-fragments`: populate a database with `Sell` fragments following the provided configuration.
   This is essential when first deploying a `productionbot`, since it only place orders for corresponding fragments.
-* `tests`: unit, integratin, regression testing using Catch2 framework.
+* `tests`: unit, integration, regression testing using Catch2 framework.
 * `tradelist`: present a list of all the exchange's trades corresponding to a filled order.

 The applications are implemented upon the following [libraries](src/libs):

 * `binance`: implementation of the [Binance REST Api](https://binance-docs.github.io/apidocs).
 * `trademath`: general mathematics functions and classes that can be applied to trading.
 * `websocket`: a simple websocket library on top of Boost::Beast.
-Should be taken out of this repo.
+(Should be moved out of this repo as it is generic.)
 * `tradebot`: relies on all the libraries above to provide the features required to implement a trading bot.
 It notably provides the `Trader` class, which is a high-level interface to interract with an exchange's REST Api and its websocket streams